shubhamkshatriya25/shubhamkshatriya25/README.md

 ### Hello &lt;devs/&gt; 👋
 ---

 I'm Shubham Singh Kshatriya working as a Software Engineer at Zeus Learning.
-I am a Core member of **Mozneurons** and Community Contributor at **Edpresso**.
+I am a core member of **Mozneurons** and Technical Writer at **Edpresso, Educative.io**.
 I completed my Bachelor's of Engineering in July, 2021 from Sardar Vallabhbhai Patel Institute of Technology.
 I live in Dahod, a small town in Gujarat.

 I like playing and experimenting with codes and build stuffs.
 Currently, I am working around Vue JS, Django and Flutter.
 Besides this, I like to read books and also pen down technical blogs to teach/help nerds like me among the community.
 Participating in Hackathons and Code Jams are my favorites and I was a finalist of Smart India Hackathon-2020(Software Edition) In my leisure time, I listen to songs, watch movies and animes(quite a big fan of this) and play chess and cricket.
 I love to connect with new people and exchange words and ideas with them.
 <br />